Do you actually need a lifting belt?

 Maximum stiffness within IPF regulations

-• The stiffest belt available within IPF rules
+• The absolute ceiling of rigidity within IPF rules

-• Higher pressure ceiling for truly maximal attempts
+• Higher pressure ceiling for truly maximal singles

 • IPF legal - same federations as 10mm

-• Takes 4-8 weeks to break in properly
+• Takes 4-8 weeks to break in - stiffer out of the box

-• Can press into the hips on low-bar squat until broken in
+• Can dig into hips on low-bar squat until fully broken in

 The verdict